odarriba/docker-plex/README.md

 * To start the service: `sudo service plexmediaserver start`
 * To stop the service: `sudo service plexmediaserver stop`

 **Note:** when you stop the service, the container keeps running.
-Yo must execute `sudo docker stop plex`in order to stop the server.
+Yo must execute `sudo docker stop plexmediaserver`in order to stop the server.

 ## Contributors